sympy/sympy/doc/src/explanation/glossary.md

     In Python, objects are *immutable* if they can not be modified in-place.
     In order to change an immutable object, a new object must be created.
-In SymPy, all objects are immutable.
+In SymPy, all {term}`Basic` objects are immutable.
 This means that all functions that operate on {term}`expressions <expression>` will return a new expression and leave the original unchanged.
 Performing an operation on an expression will never change other objects or expressions that reference that expression.
-This also means that any two objects that are {term}`equal
-    <structural equality>` are completely interchangeable and may be thought
-    of as being the same object, even if they happen to be two different objects in memory.
+This also means that any two objects that are {term}`equal <structural equality>` are completely interchangeable and may be thought of as being the same object, even if they happen to be two different objects in memory.
 Immutability makes it easier to maintain a mental model of code, because there is no hidden state.
 SymPy objects being immutable also means that they are hashable, which allows them to be used as dictionary keys.

 Interactive